 That being said, each team was playing well, but was just being cautious, trying to be very careful not to make the first mistake.
 As a result, this had the buildup of being a low-scoring, close game, and it was.
 For the first half of the game, both goaltenders seemed very solid, which was a theme that stuck throughout the entirety of the game.

 Twelve minutes into the second, Boston struck first, after a Zdeno Chara slap shot wiggled it's way past Lundqvist, and was put in the net by the veteran goaltender.
-The Bruins held that lead for
+The Bruins held that lead for the remainder of the period, most of the second, until the Bruins' inability to clear the puck resulted in an outstanding shot from the point by McDonagh with 1.3 seconds remaining in the second frame.

 The tie would be broken up immediately in the third, when Derek Stepan slipped a puck past Rask on a shot from the high slot just 14 seconds into the third (amounting to two goals in just over 15 seconds, being split by the intermission).
 The Bruins had a quick response up there sleeve too, when the Livonia, Michigan native Torey Krug fired a slap shot past Lundqvist in his first career playoff game, knotting the score up at 2 with a power play goal.